BambuLab P2S vs Creality K2 Pro: Which One to Buy in 2025

 Creality Print has improved massively, with clean UI and better path control, yet the ecosystem remains open — users can flash firmware, connect via LAN, and modify G-code behavior.

-Our judgment:
+My judgment:

 P2S is perfect for those who want to focus on design, not maintenance.